bobbingwide/oik-weightcountry-shipping/readme.txt

 Required for WooCommerce 2.1 and above.

 == Changelog ==
+= 1.4.0 =
+* Changed: Added suggestion to switch to oik-weight-zone-shipping,[github bobbingwide oik issues 11]
+* Tested: With WordPress 5.6
+* Tested: With WooCommerce 4.8
+* Tested: With PHP 7.4
+* Tested: With PHPUnit 8

 = 1.3.4 =
 * Tested: With WordPress 4.7.3
 * Tested: With WooCommerce 2.5, 2.6 and 3.0